Graduate Certificate in Teaching Writing

 The teaching of writing is playing an increasingly important role in the college curriculum.
 The Graduate Certificate in Teaching Writing prepares doctoral students to teach writing-intensive seminars at the undergraduate level.

 Doctoral students who complete the Graduate Certificate in Teaching Writing program receive extensive mentored training and teaching experience, giving them an expertise that is valued across a range of fields.
-The spring prior to their first semester of teaching, they complete a 2-credit seminar in the teaching of writing (GRS WR 698).
-In their first semester of teaching, they also take a 2-credit teaching practicum (GRS WR 699) and receive professional development and supervision, which continues each semester they teach.
-They are responsible for teaching two writing seminars, which they design in consultation with the Writing Program’s directors; participating in a mentoring group during their first year of teaching; and attending 1 four-session Writing Program faculty seminar, offered each semester and addressing various topics related to writing and writing pedagogy.
-They also document their development as teachers of writing during the semesters with the program.
+The spring prior to their first term of teaching, they complete a 2-unit seminar in the teaching of writing (CAS WR 698).
+In their first term of teaching, they participate in writing pedagogy training and receive professional development and supervision, which continues each term they teach.
+They are responsible for designing a topic-based writing seminar in consultation with the Writing Program’s directors and teaching it for two semesters; participating in a mentoring group during their first year of teaching; and attending one four-session Writing Program faculty seminar, offered each term and addressing various topics related to writing and writing pedagogy.
+They also document their development as teachers of writing in a teaching portfolio.

 Learning Outcomes